Hespeler Shamrocks: History

-1965 championship run
+1965: Championship Run

 The Simcoe Blades finished their sixth season, fourth in the Central Jr. C league, with a record of 26 wins and only five losses.
 With first place clinched, the Blades met the pesky Hespeler Shamrocks in the Central League quarter-final.
 The Shamrocks battled hard and at one point even led in the series, but the Blades rebounded and won the series 4-games-to-2.
 In the league semi-final, the Blades drew the Preston Pals.
 The Pals were "out of their league" and were swept in three games in a best-of-five series.
 They then drew the Milton Merchants in the league final and defeated them four games straight to win the Central League Crown.
 With their league out of the way, they then moved into the Provincial play-downs.
 Their provincial semi-final opponent would end-up being the Point Edward Redmen, who had defeated the Port Huron junior team to advance this far.
 The best-of-five series was hard-fought.
 In game one, the Blades led 9-1 after two periods.
 In the third, a vicious line-brawl broke out involving all ten skaters and one goalie.
 Game one was one by the Blades 11-5.
 Game two saw the Blades come from behind to defeat the Redmen 5-2.
 The third game had the Blades show the Redmen exactly how good they were, as they crushed them 13-3 to take the series.
 In the other provincial semi-final, the Lindsay Merchants took out the Penetang Hurons 4-games-to-1 to meet the Blades in the final.
 The All-Ontario final took place in late April and early May 1965 between Simcoe and Lindsay.
 Simcoe took the first three games: 7-2, 5-1, and 3-1.
 Each game got closer as Lindsay grew stronger.
 Game four in Lindsay had the Merchants prove why they made the final, taking the game 6-5 with a huge surge in the second period.
 Game five was back in Simcoe on May 3.
 Lindsay made a game of it, leading 3-2 after the second frame.
 In the next period, the Blades scored the equalizer halfway through, before Doug Macaulay scored the winner with 3:34 remaining in the third in front of an estimated 1,400 fans.
 After only six years of existence, the Simcoe junior team won its first provincial championship.